JoncarlosT/ChatApp-Firebase/README.md

-A ono to one react chat.
+A one to one react chat.
 Using firebase to host and store data

 # Getting Started with Create React App